Mods-Center/Theme-Manager/README.md

 • Supports new Miui widgets
 • Super Icons unlocked for all MIUI versions
 • Theme preview fixed
-• If you use in your rom, please don't forget to put a credit for our work
+• If you use in your rom, please don't forget to give credits for the effort.
-• More..........
+• More...

 For issues or questions you can send a message in [Telegram](https://t.me/bootloop_discussion) group.